ajhPHROS/ajhPHROS.github.io/index.md

 ## Research

-Highly tuned software libraries contain a host of algorithms for matrix eigenvalue problems.
-However, operators that act on an infinite-dimensional space of functions or vectors may exhibit a range of spectral phenomena that have no analog in the finite-dimensional world of matrices.
+Operators that act on an infinite-dimensional space of functions or vectors may exhibit a range of spectral phenomena that have no analog in the finite-dimensional world of matrices.
 What role do these play in practical problems and how can we compute them?
 As a computational scientist and numerical analyst, I am fascinated by three broad themes:

 **Continuous spectrum.** Operators with continuous spectrum play a key role in resonance phenomena and wave-propagation in electromagnetics, acoustics, quantum mechanics, and various regimes of fluid flow. _How does one capture the continuous spectrum on a computer?_